 Want to offer your kiddo some comfort while they’re getting a shot?
 Try these eight evidence-backed strategies to make the whole process smoother for both of you.

 Pillai Riddell recommends parents start by assessing their own feelings, because the research shows that when parents are stressed, kids don’t cope as well.
 If you’re anxious, take some deep belly breaths to calm yourself before you transfer some of that anxiety to your kid.

 2. Guide your kid to take deep breaths, too.

 In the study, kids whose parents coached them through taking deep breaths in and out experienced less pain.
-Start doing this beforehand, if you see signs of stress, and encourage these coping skills both before and during the needle—the less distressed preschoolers are in advance of getting a needle, the less pain they experience after the needle.
+Start doing this beforehand, if you see signs of stress, and encourage these coping skills both before and during the needle—the less distressed kids are in advance of getting a needle, the less pain they experience after the needle.

 3. Tell kids that they’ll get through it.

-Preschoolers can control their pain when they have good coping skills, says Pillai Riddell.
+Kids can control their pain when they have good coping skills, says Pillai Riddell.
 “One thing kids in the study did was tell themselves, ‘I know this is going to hurt, but I’m going to get through it.’
 You know that they’re getting that script from their parents, but when kids say it, it works.”

 4. But don’t be overly reassuring.